lzx-dev/Clustering-Analysis/a.md

 # Python Library Evaluation: AIF360

+AIF360.
+Developed by IBM, AI Fairness 360 (AIF360)1
+is an extensible open source toolkit for detecting, understanding, and mitigating algorithmic biases.
+IBM notes that the toolkit should only be used in a very limited setting: allocation or risk assessment problems with well-defined protected attributes

+This report will go through AIF360 setup, dataset, bias detectos, algorithms, metric and Scikit-learn compatible version.

 ## Setup
 Conda is recommended for all configurations though Virtualenv, to create a new Python 3.7 environment, run:
 ```python